Florida · BV Treatment

 Can I get BV treatment online in Florida?

-Yes — Florida residents can complete Bidwell Health's online BV intake form in about 5 minutes.
-A licensed Florida provider reviews your symptoms and history, and if bacterial vaginosis treatment is appropriate, sends a metronidazole prescription to your Florida pharmacy the same day.
+Yes — Florida residents can complete Bidwell Health's online BV intake form in about 3 minutes.
+A licensed Florida clinician reviews your symptoms and history, and if bacterial vaginosis treatment is appropriate, sends a metronidazole prescription to your Florida pharmacy when clinically appropriate.

 How much does online BV treatment cost?